AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 ## Proposed new strategy

-The main proposed change is to the definition of a "complete user kind signature" (CUSK).
+The main proposed change is to the definition of a "complete user-supplied kind" (CUSK).
 The current story is in [Section 7.8.3 of the user manual](http://www.haskell.org/ghc/docs/latest/html/users_guide/kind-polymorphism.html#complete-kind-signatures).
 Alas, it does not allow CUSKs for class declarations.
 The new proposal is this:

 - A class or datatype is said to have a CUSK if and only if all of its type variables are annotated.